0xfourzerofour/api-gateway-service-proxy/README.md

 ![image-proxy2](https://github.com/joshpauline/api-gateway-service-proxy/blob/master/images/proxyimage2.png?raw=true)

+### Note

+You will need to deploy the API gateway before being able to access the endpoint.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.